Wilsone Black: Military career

 Black was commissioned into the 42nd Regiment of Foot in 1854.
 He served in the Crimea War from 1855 and was present at the Siege of Sebastopol.
 He was appointed a Brigade Major in Nova Scotia in 1867.

 He transferred to the 6th Regiment of Foot in 1873 and to the 24th Regiment of Foot in 1875.
 He served in the 9th Xhosa War in 1877.
 He also served in the Anglo-Zulu War and was mentioned in despatches in 1879.
 He recovered the Queen's Colour of the 1st Bn of the 24th Regiment which had been lost in the Buffalo River after the Battle of Isandlwana.

 He went on to be Commanding Officer of the South Wales Borderers in 1880, Assistant Adjutant and Quartermaster General in Nova Scotia in 1882, Assistant Adjutant General in Gibraltar in 1887, Commander of the Troops in Jamaica in 1891 and Commander in Belfast in 1893.

-He became Commander of British Troops in China and Hong Kong in 1895 and was Acting Administrator in Hong Kong for a short period between February to November 1898.
+He became Commander of British Troops in China and Hong Kong in 1895 and was Acting Administrator in Hong Kong for a short period between February and November 1898.